-In 2005, many state governments had adopted or were adopting climate action plans, often recommended by blue-ribbon panels appointed by a governor.
+One of RMCO’s most important programs was undertaken in 2005, when many state governments had adopted or were adopting climate action plans, often recommended by blue-ribbon panels appointed by a governor.
 In the interior West, Arizona, New Mexico, and Montana were doing so, but Colorado, under then-governor Bill Owens, was not.
 The Rocky Mountain Climate Organization filled this void, launching the first, and still only, process by a nonprofit organization to convene a stakeholder panel to develop a statewide climate action plan.
 Our purpose was to bring Coloradans together to reduce the state’s contribution and vulnerability to climate change.

 Compared to our panel’s 15 recommendations related to climate preparedness actions, the state’s official plan:

 - Includes three of those panel recommendations, in identical terms; Calls for new action in three areas addressed by panel recommendations,

 - Does not yet address the remaining nine areas addressed by the panel recommendations.